blinxcorporation/EduTime-PHP/README.md

 - Download TT from university website

 ## Assumptions

 - There are enough resources for efficient timetabling.
+(Lecturers,Rooms)